-Middle school applications must be turned in to your current public school or the District 3 Office of Student Enrollment at 388 West 125th Street.
-These applications will be handed out to you if you attend a public school in District 3.
-If you are currently enrolled in an independent school or a school outside the district, you will turn your application into the District 3 office.
+Middle school applications are submitted through myschools.nyc.
+If you have not been provided access to this site, please contact your current public school or the District 3 Office of Student Enrollment at 388 West 125th Street.
+If you are currently enrolled in an independent school or a school outside the district (but live in District 3), the district office will assist you in establishing a myschools.nyc application.
 Applications are typically due the first week of December.

 School Tours & Open Houses

 Greetings, 5th Grade Families!

 Tours take place in the morning and require a reservation.

 Please use this link to register for a tour.

 Please only sign up for one date so we may accommodate as many families as possible.

 CS Open House: November 12th, Tuesday, at 6 pm.

 If you have questions about our admissions process, please contact Sara Sloves at [email protected]